rtCamp/github-actions-library/README.md

 # GitHub Actions Library by rtCamp

-A collection of [GitHub Actions](https://github.com/features/actions) for running WordPress deployments.
+A collection of [GitHub Actions](https://github.com/features/actions) created by rtCamp.

+This repo itself acts as a placeholder only.
+We have created a separate repo for each GitHub action to make our actions available via GitHub actions marketplace.

 ## List of Github Actions